 By car: underground private parking space in Klavthmono sq.
 Charges apply.

 The National Historical Museum

 Like many of Athens’ museums, the National Historical Museum is housed in an impressive building, the Old Parliament Building in Kolokotronis Square.
 What is most striking, however, is the imposing bronze statue of Theodoros Kolokotronis himself, a Greek general and pre-eminent leader of the Greek War of Independence (1821-1829) against the Ottoman Empire.
 Astride his horse, Kolokotronis turns his head towards Parliament House whilst pointing his hand in the other direction to where the royal stables once stood.
 This became a local joke that he was implying that the Parliamentarians ought to be housed in the stables due to their subservience to the King.

 The collection is that of the Historical & Ethnological Society of Greece and focuses mainly on the emergence of the modern Greek state with pieces from the Greek War of Independence.
-As well as weaponry, costumes and memorabilia from celebrated figures in Greek history, there is also a large collection of paintings, manuscripts and pieces from as far back as the capture of Constantinople in 1453 by the Ottomans.
+As well as weaponry, costumes and memorabilia from celebrated figures in Greek history, there is also a large collection of paintings, manuscripts, and exhibits from as far back as the capture of Constantinople in 1453 by the Ottomans.
 Lord Byron’s helmet and sword are also to be found here.

 The museum also frequently displays temporary exhibitions which range from topics such as art to theatre to music and displays dedicated to different regions of Greece.
-Lectures, workshops, book fairs and educational programs are also held here frequently throughout the year.
+Lectures, workshops, book fairs, and educational programs are also held here frequently throughout the year.

 Address: Old Parliament Building, 13 Stadiou Str.
 Athens

 Telephone: +30 210 3237617